rubo77/wordpress-pecl-memcached-object-cache/README.md

 [![Build Status](https://travis-ci.org/tollmanz/wordpress-memcached-backend.png?branch=master)](https://travis-ci.org/tollmanz/wordpress-memcached-backend)

+## :exclamation: A note on plugin status

+Since this plugin was last updated, WordPress has introduced a variety of caching API improvements such as [wp_cache_get_multiple](https://make.wordpress.org/core/2020/08/11/introduce-wp_cache_get_multiple/).
+This plugin has not been updated to take advantage of these new functions, because Human Made now uses Redis for our own caching backend.
+It should still work, but it will not be as efficient as it could be given the functionality in the latest versions of WordPress.

 ## Overview

 This project is a WordPress object cache backend that implements all available methods in the [Memcached PECL extension](http://www.php.net/manual/en/class.memcached.php).
 For a detailed account of how this differs from a Memcache PECL backend (note the inclusion/exclusion of the "d"), read the [article I wrote on the topic](http://tollmanz.com/wordpress-memcached-object-cache/).